-A distributor may not receive a refund of taxes paid on tax-paid cigarettes subsequently sold outside this State nor may the distributor include the number of tax-paid cigarettes sold outside this State on page 1, Schedule A, line 6 of Form B-A-5.
+A distributor may not receive a refund of taxes paid on tax-paid cigarettes subsequently sold outside this State nor may the distributor include the number of tax-paid cigarettes sold outside this State on page 1, Schedule A, line 6 of Form B-A-5, Monthly Return for Resident Cigarette Distributor.

 14. Federal Constitution and Statutes (G.S.
-105-113.8 and 17 NCAC 04C .0801)
+105-113.4H and 17 NCAC 04C .0801)

-Any activities which may purport to tax in violation of the Constitution of the United States or any federal statute are hereby expressly exempted from taxation.
+Any activities, which may purport to tax in violation of the Constitution of the United States or any Federal statute, are hereby expressly exempted from taxation.

-Non-tax-paid cigarettes may be sold to the federal government and its instrumentalities, such as the Armed Forces Exchange Services, but sales by such services shall be limited to members of the armed forces and their dependents who hold identification cards entitling them to make purchases through armed forces exchange services.
+Non-tax-paid cigarettes may be sold to the Federal Government and its instrumentalities, such as the Armed Forces Exchange Services, but sales by such services shall be limited to members of the armed forces and their dependents who hold identification cards entitling them to make purchases through armed forces exchange services.